Not deep time.

 Each node is a distinct biological communication system.
 Every line is a documented interdependence.
 Remove one system — the others fail.
 Hover a node to inspect it.

-Hover a node · Click for Deep Dive · Live · GODISNOWHERE.org
+Hover a node · Click for Deep Dive · GODISNOWHERE.org

 The primary sequence layer.
 Not merely storage — a four-symbol digital code whose information content is entirely in arrangement, not chemistry.
 ENCODE (2012): 80% of the genome is biochemically functional.
 Crick's sequence hypothesis (1958) has never been overturned.

 A second information channel above the DNA sequence.
 Heritable gene-expression states transmitted across generations without altering the base-pair code.
-Driven by external conditions - not by mutation and selection.
 Epigenetics is variation-in-kind, not evolution-toward-novelty.

 Histones are spooling proteins around which DNA wraps.
-Their chemical modifications - acetylation, methylation, phosphorylation - constitute a readable tag system that controls which genes are accessible.
+Their chemical modifications constitute a readable tag system that controls which genes are accessible.
 A code layered on top of a code.

-Methyl groups attached to cytosine bases silence gene regions with precision.
-Every cell type in the body carries a distinct methylation signature - the mechanism by which a liver cell knows it is a liver cell and not a neuron, despite sharing identical DNA.
+Methyl groups silence gene regions with precision.
+Every cell type carries a distinct methylation signature — the mechanism by which a liver cell knows it is a liver cell and not a neuron, despite sharing identical DNA.

-Glycans - branched sugar chains coating every cell surface - form a third information alphabet (Edelman, 1988).
-The glycocalyx mediates cell recognition, immunity, and adhesion.
-No random process is known to produce glycan specificity of the complexity observed.
+Glycans — branched sugar chains coating every cell surface — form a third information alphabet (Edelman, 1988).
+A 10-sugar chain has 10⁶⁰ possible configurations.
+More states than atoms in the observable universe.

 RNA is not simply a messenger.
-MicroRNAs silence targets post-transcriptionally.
+MicroRNAs silence targets.
 Long non-coding RNAs regulate chromatin.
-Alternative splicing produces multiple proteins from a single gene.
-A-to-I editing rewrites the sequence after transcription.
+Alternative splicing: one gene, 38,016 distinct proteins (DSCAM).
 The genome runs a live editorial operation.

-DNA polymerase proofreads at replication, achieving an error rate of ~10⁻⁹ per base pair.
-Mismatch repair catches escaped errors.
-The SOS response deploys on severe damage.
-The code protects itself - a meta-level function that requires its own coded machinery to exist.
+DNA polymerase proofreads, achieving an error rate of ~10⁻⁹ per base pair.
+Three independent correction layers.
+The code protects itself — a meta-level function requiring its own coded machinery to exist first.

 Systems.
 Simultaneous.
 Interdependent.
 Now.